-From beachside spots to lush courtyard hangouts, music venues are the best way to enjoy a fall breeze.
+From beachside spots to downtown hangouts, music venues are the best way to enjoy a fall breeze.
 Rest assured, you probably won't melt into a puddle during that sunset dance party.
 Here are Miami's five best outdoor music venues.

 This 2,600-seat, 8,000-capacity amphitheater in Bayfront Park is where you’ll catch acts that won't quite fill the neighboring American Airlines Arena.
-Situated in bustling downtown Miami with postcard-worthy views of the city's skyline, the park is notably home to Ultra Music Festival and, more recently, Rolling Loud.
-The amphitheater offers both reserved seating and general admission, the latter of which is located in the grass, so don't forget to pack a blanket.
-Take in the beauty of the city lights under the night sky while dancing in the cool Biscayne Bay breeze.
-301 Biscayne Blvd., Miami; 305-358-7550; bayfrontparkmiami.com.
+Situated in bustling downtown Miami with postcard-worthy views of the city's skyline, the park is notably home to Ultra Music Festival.
+The amphitheater offers reserved seating and general admission, the latter of which is located on the lawn, so pack a blanket.

 There’s no place that feels more like home than the backyard tiki-hut stage at Gramps.
 A cursory look at the venue's event calendar is enough to impress: The Wynwood bar boasts performances by diverse midtier touring bands and artists.
 Larger shows are usually held on the outdoor stage, while smaller ones take place in the backroom, Shirley's.
 Grab a refreshing Rosemary's Baby cocktail from the bar toward the back of the patio and take a seat for the show.
 If you like to be in the thick of the action, arrive a little early to guarantee a prime spot.
 The standing-room area in front of the stage is under a large tent, so if Miami's unpredictable weather strikes, you're covered.